barreiros/VibeWhisper/memory-bank/productContext.md

 ## How It Should Work (User Perspective)

-1.  **Setup:** The user installs the app, enters their OpenAI API key in the settings, and configures a global hotkey.
-They might also select their preferred microphone.
+1.  **Setup:** The user installs the app, enters their OpenAI API key in the settings, configures a global hotkey, and optionally selects their preferred microphone and input language for transcription.
 2.  **Activation:** While working in any application, the user presses the configured global hotkey.
 3.  **Recording:** A minimal, unobtrusive indicator (like the small transcription window) appears, showing that the app is listening.
 The user speaks.
 4.  **Transcription:** The app sends the audio to OpenAI and displays the live transcription (or final result) in the indicator window.